ANAM CARA – Mirror in the Mirror

 HD digital, 16:9, colour, stereo, 01:30:06

-A collective performance-based film about the concept of home, produced during the Covid-19 pandemic lockdown in April and May 2020.
-Twenty-two artists co-created across Athens, Belluno, Berlin, Boston, Düsseldorf, Florence, Folkestone, Lincoln, London, Montreal, Neckarsulm, Venice and Weimar.
-The result is the filmic journey through an imaginary dwelling.
-In the rooms, we encounter the artists in performance action, rituals and poetic sharing about their isolated notions of home.
-A place-non-place, where the invisible is made visible and vice versa.
+A radical, contemporary fairy tale.
+A collective performance-based film about the concept of home, produced and co-created across Europe, the U.S. and Canada during the Covid-19 pandemic lockdown in April and May 2020.
+In the rooms of an imaginary dwelling, we encounter twenty-two artists in performance action, rituals and poetic sharing about their isolated notions of home: a place-non-place, where the invisible is made visible and vice versa.
 Without inside or outside, we recognise the rooms because they originate from the depths of our hearts.
 There, encounters continue to be possible despite distance, quarantine and insulation.
-What does "home" mean when being forced there, and when insecurity, unpredictability, disease and death are the denominators of the moment?
+What does "home" mean when being forced inside, with insecurity, unpredictability, disease and death being the denominators of the moment?
 What can body-based artists speak about then, and to whom?
 Physically distant, how can a collective co-creative spirit be kept up?